mcfnord/cem/src/ref/gal-nov14.md

 -   I taught Chloe to play chess when she was 5.

--   I took Chloe to the Seattle Science Center twice, and Seattle Center at least 10 times for dancing, singing, and other activities.
+-   I took Chloe to the Seattle Science Center twice, and Seattle Center at least 10 times for music festivals, dancing, singing, and other activities.

 -   Since 2013 I have provided Chloe with a variety of logic games on my tablet computer.

--
+-   I try to teach Chloe a new word every time I see her.

 I have a Bachelor of Arts degree and career in computer software.
 The software industry is heavily dominated by men.
 Women from Asian